Streaming (DSPs)

 Read the market →Anomalies are cheap.
 Evidence is not.
 A short paper on the difference between a chart movement and a verified listening event.

-Read the method →Six months inside a back-catalogue recovery: the writer, the gaps, and the claim that settled in ninety-one days.
+Read the method →Six months inside a modelled back-catalogue recovery: the writer, the gaps, and a claim that settles in ninety-one days.

 Read the forensic →A coordinated bot campaign has a fingerprint in the raw data.
 Streaming counts are only the first layer.